 Atlanta Palms is here to assist in making sure you select the very best palm that will make that tropical wonderland a reality.
 Continue reading because we cover details about palms that will and won’t survive winter in Atlanta, as well as considerations about the weather.

-Palms that will Survive Atlanta Winters
+Palms That Will Survive Atlanta Winters

+So, do palm trees grow in Atlanta?
 Although most people think palm trees only thrive in a warm, sunkissed, ocean location, this isn’t true.
 Quite a few varieties grow well in areas experiencing cold winters.
 Below are the best cold-hardy palm trees that won’t be bothered by winters in the Atlanta area.
 Best of all, you won’t have to search to the ends of the earth to obtain one because Atlanta Palms carries outstanding specimens of each.

 Palms Ranked by Cold Hardiness